haniffalab/FCA_bone_marrow/pipeline_scripts/README.md

 Scripts in the 'pipeline_web_portal' folder were used to compute the gene expression portals located (https://developmentcellatlas.ncl.ac.uk/fbm_index).
 Written by IG.
 The script takes an option file as input containing:
 - a vector of categorical variables to be used (e.g cell.labels)
-- a vector of the dimension reduction slots in the data (e.g X-umamp, X-PCA) An example of the options file may be found at (https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data)
+- a vector of the dimension reduction slots in the data (e.g X-umap, X-PCA) An example of the options file may be found at (https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data)